EugenMayer/concourse-static-resource/README.md

   ```

- **So the concept of resources is still ensured and it is quiet important to have something like static-downloads for specific builds**
+**So the concept of resources is still ensured and it is quiet important to have something like static-resources for specific builds**

 ## Source Configuration